 Use Keywords From The Job Listing

 Receptionists may perform a wide variety of duties.
 Because of this, two different job listings may contain very different sets of requirements.
-For example, one position may focus entirely on secretarial and administrative duties.
-Another job posting for a receptionist may ask the hire to act as an assistant office manager or customer support specialist.
+For example, one position may focus entirely on secretarial and administrative duties, similar to an office assistant position.
+Another job posting for a receptionist may ask the hire to act as a personal assistant or customer support specialist.

 Thus, when you write your cover letter, take keywords–those main requirements in terms of hard and soft skills–from every job listing and customize your letter accordingly.
 Doing so will not just help you win some points from the hiring manager, but also from the applicant tracking software (if one’s in place).